 This leaves hiring managers facing a massive challenge in defining what makes a candidate qualified to be a protective intelligence analyst, and finding quality analyst candidates is no easy task.
 It’s these topics that we’ll explore in detail below and offer solutions that our team of corporate security leaders have come to rely on over the years.

-There’s two ways to answer this question.
-There’s the book answer and then there’s the pragmatic answer.
+There are two ways to answer this question.
+There’s the book answer, and then there’s the pragmatic answer.